Richard-1904/job-recommendation-chatbot/README.md

 # **NLP-Driven Job Recommendation Chatbot**
 ## **📌 Overview**
-This project is an **AI-powered job recommendation chatbot** developed during my internship at **Cochin University of Science and Technology (CUSAT)** under the guidance of **Dr. Jeena Kleenankandy** as part of the **IEEE CIS Kerala Section Summer Internship 2025**.
+This project is an **NLP_Driven Job Recommendation Chatbot** developed during my internship at **Cochin University of Science and Technology (CUSAT)** under the guidance of **Dr. Jeena Kleenankandy** as part of the **IEEE CIS Kerala Section Summer Internship 2025**.

-The chatbot interacts with users through a dynamic, conversational interface, collects their profile details, and predicts the most suitable job role using a **hybrid NLP + Machine Learning model**.
+The chatbot interacts with users through a dynamic, conversational interface, collects their profile details, and predicts the most suitable job role using a **Hybrid NLP + Machine Learning model**.

 ---
 ## **✨ Features**
-- **Dynamic Question Flow** – Uses the **Mistral LLM** to generate context-aware questions.
+- **Integration with Hugging Face Inference API (LLaMA 3.1)** – Uses the **LLaMa LLM** to generate context-aware questions.
 - **Hybrid NLP Model** – Combines **TF-IDF vectorization** and **SentenceTransformer embeddings** for accurate predictions.
 - **PyTorch Classifier** – A neural network model trained on job posting data.
 - **Interactive Interface** – Built using **Gradio** for real-time chatbot interaction.